 How to peel Hanasaki crab claws

-What is the most popular type of Hokkaido crab for tourists?
+What is the most popular type of Hokkaido crab among tourists?

-Large king crabs, which are big, satisfying to eat, and have a strong sweetness, are the most popular with foreign visitors.
-The hairy crab miso is also quite popular.
+Large king crabs, which are satisfying to eat and have a pleasant sweetness, are the most popular with foreign visitors.
+The hairy crab's 'kani-miso' is also quite popular.

-Can Hokkaido crab be shipped as a gift?
+Can Hokkaido crab be shipped internationally as a gift?

 Marumi Osanai Shoten: Founded in Nijo Market 65 years ago